 West Virginia has significant environmental, social, and economic injustices that revolve around the United States’ long history of extractive industries, especially coal mining, for economic gain.
 Participants will travel deep into Fayette County to have a first-hand experience working and learning alongside community members with diverse perspectives on West Virginia’s past, present, and future.
 As we all grapple with the current political moment, it is more important than ever to cross boundaries within our own country as these injustices are spread nation-wide.

 What can we expect to learn?

 The West Virginia program is described as immersion learning instead of service because we want to emphasize the equal relationships and expertise among all community members and partners.
 When we are immersed in relationships and experiences that allow us to hear people’s stories first hand, when we directly encounter their struggles and victories, and when we share collective experiences and our common aspirations for justice, we have not simply learned something — we can also become transformed in the process.

 How do we organize a West Virginia journey with UUCSJ?

-If your group is interested in organizing a journey to West Virginia, please contact email@example.com with your desired travel dates.
-Journeys are approximately one week long, from Saturday evening through the following Saturday morning.
+Would like to organize a journey to West Virginia, please contact firstname.lastname@example.org with your preferred travel dates.
+All journeys are one week long, from Saturday evening through the following Saturday morning.
 UUCSJ requires a minimum of four months of planning time for this journey.